mbuilov/cmn_headers/README.md

 `CAST()` protects from casting const pointer to non-const one, this macro should trigger compilation error/warning if `ptr` is const

-_Note_: Some compilers may not trigger compilation errors or warnings on invalid usage of `CAST()` macro.
+_Note_: Some compilers may not trigger compilation error or warning on invalid usage of `CAST()` macro.

 _Note_: To cast constant pointers - use [`CAST_CONSTANT()`](#cast-pointer-to-constant) or [`CONST_CAST()`](#remove-pointer-constness)